MyrtheTi/sensory_feedback/README.md

-# Sensory feedback for EMG control
+# Towards bidirectional lower limb prostheses: restoring proprioception using EMG based vibrotactile feedback

-Author: Myrthe Tilleman, contact through email: [mtillerman@ossur.com](mailto:mtillerman@ossur.com) or [metill@utu.fi](mailto:metill@utu.fi).
+Author: Myrthe Tilleman, contact through email: [metill@utu.fi](mailto:metill@utu.fi).

-This repository contains all the code for my Master Thesis in Human Neuroscience.
+This repository contains all the code that was used for my Master Thesis in Human Neuroscience at the University of Turku, Finland.
-This project is a collaboration of the University of Turku and Össur, Iceland.
+This project was realised in collaboration with Össur, Iceland.
-The goal of this project is to provide sensory feedback to persons with a leg amputation and EMG controlled prosthetic devices.
-This work contributes towards bidirectional prosthetics.
+The goal of this thesis was to design, develop, and evaluate a novel vibrotactile feedback system in combination with an EMG-controlled powered knee or ankle prosthesis to restore proprioception.
-The thesis paper can be found through the library of the University of Turku.
+The thesis paper can be found through the library of the University of Turku, a link will be added here when available.

 ## Materials